-Figure 28: Maps illustrating the survey densities (scallops per 100 m2) for king scallops under 95 mm from juvenile queen and standard queen scallop dredges for 2020 (top), 2022 (middle) and 2023 (bottom).
-This ground was not surveyed in 2019 or 2021.
+Figure 31: Maps illustrating the survey densities (scallops per 100 m2) for king scallops under 95 mm from juvenile queen and standard queen scallop dredges for 2022 (top), 2023 (middle) and 2024 (bottom).

-Figure 29: Maps illustrating the survey densities (scallops per 100 m2) for king scallops over 95 mm from standard queen and standard king scallop dredges for 2020 (top), 2022 (middle) and 2023 (bottom).
-This ground was not surveyed in 2019 or 2021.
+Figure 32: Maps illustrating the survey densities (scallops per 100 m2) for king scallops over 95 mm from standard queen and standard king scallop dredges for 2022 (top), 2023 (middle) and 2024 (bottom).

-Table 6: Abundance index (geometric mean) of king scallops per 100 m2 split by over (from standard king and standard queen scallop dredges) and under (from juvenile queen and standard queen scallop dredges) 95 mm for Point of Ayre; note that a constant of 0.05 was added prior to calculation of the geometric mean (to eliminate 0's).
+Table 6: Survey index (geometric mean) of king scallops per 100 m2 for all scallops and also split by over (from standard king and standard queen scallop dredges) and under (from juvenile queen and standard queen scallop dredges) 95 mm for Point of Ayre; note that a constant of 0.05 was added prior to calculation of the geometric mean (to eliminate 0's).
 Targeted survey cells excluded.